Hanan-Abdulwahab-Siala/ThesisArtifacts/README.md

 ### Inferring Process
 ## 1. Preprocessing Stage

-Before the inferring process for abstracting UML and OCL representation, a pre-processing stage should be applied to the Java/Python program by executing a Python script Preprocessing, where you need to choose the following:
+Before the inferring process for abstracting UML and OCL representation, a pre-processing stage should be applied to the Java/Python program by executing a Python script **Preprocessing**, where you need to choose the following:

 Language: Java or Python.